Siraz116/Land-Registry-Application-Using-Blocklchain/README.md

 # Land Registry Application using Blockchain
+Developed a decentralized Land Registry application using Blockchain to accelerate the process of registration and provide transparency to the system.
+Through Blockchain, it is possible to keep track of how property changes hand to hand.
+For buyers, sellers, and Government registrars, it is easier to transfer the land ownership from a seller to a new buyer without any intermediaries.
+It provides immutability, traceability, and anonymity features which attracts people around the globe to implement its decentralization feature in the land registry process.

 ## Problem it Solves:
 1. The elimination of middlemen: The elimination of middlemen or brokers makes land registration less expensive.
 Brokers who try to defraud uninformed people will be unable to do so any longer.
 Brokers frequently take a long time to finish procedures, thus our project will help people save time.